brentp/peddy/docs/output.rst

 + pedigree_relatedness: the relatedness reported in the ped file.
 + rel_difference: difference between the preceding 2 colummns.
 + ibs0: the number of sites at which the 2 samples shared no alleles (should approach 0 for parent-child pairs).
-+ ibs2: the proportion of sites and which the 2 samples where both hom-ref, both het, or both hom-alt.
++ ibs2: the number of sites and which the 2 samples where both hom-ref, both het, or both hom-alt.
 + shared_hets: the number of sites at which both samples were hets.
 + hets_a/b: the number of sites at which sample_a/b was het.
 + pedigree_parents: boolean indicating that this pair is a parent-child pair according to the ped file.